 This information session will focus on the changes, challenges and choices students face as they enter high school.
-A number of topics will be explored,
+A number of topics will be explored, including how to read timetables, how to choose courses, pathways and programs, how to ease into a new

-This guide for students and parents is a mustread for all students making the transition from Grade 8 to Grade 9.
+This guide for students and parents/guardians is from Grade 8 to Grade 9.